View Marvin Noelke's Obituary on emissourian.com and share memories

 |

+Marvin, son of the late Leonard Noelke and wife Alice, nee Struckhoff, was born April 18, 1951, in Washington.
+Marvin received his education in Washington.
+He was united in marriage to Judy Kay Marquart May 23, 1981, at Our Lady of Lourdes Church in Washington.
+The couple made their home in Washington, and moved to Eureka in 2008.
+Marvin was employed as a master service technician at Chris Auffenberg Ford for over 40 years.
+In his free time, Marvin took flying lessons and became a pilot.
+He loved flying planes, skydiving and building model airplanes.
+He was a member of Our Lady of Lourdes Church and the Knights of Columbus.
+Marvin had many hobbies, but his favorite way to spend time was with his granddaughter.

+Marvin is survived by his wife, Judy Noelke, Eureka; one son, Doug Noelke and wife Brenda, Union; one daughter, Tina Noelke and husband Jeff Orf, Eureka; one granddaughter, Katy Orf; one sister, Annette Engemann and husband Larry, Washington; one brother, Keith Noelke and wife Debi, Washington; five sisters-in-law, Vera Benedict and husband Harrison, Washington, Dorothy Wright and husband John, Ruth Marquart, all of St. Louis, Laverne Hellebusch and husband Carl, Olathe, Kan., and Mary Jane Marquart, Washington; two brothers-in-law, Leonard Marquart and wife Micki, and Gary Marquart, all of Washington; nieces; nephews; other relatives and friends.

-A funeral Mass for Marvin Noelke, 68, Eureka, formerly of Washington, will be Thursday, July 11, at 10 a.m. at Our Lady of Lourdes Catholic Church, Washington.
+A funeral Mass was celebrated Thursday, July 11, at 10 a.m. at Our Lady of Lourdes Church, Washington, with the Rev. Mike Boehm officiating.